ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

 By reviewing the points and the recommendations on websites such as imdb?

 --It helps but most of the time the results are based on machine learning of our labels and features on that website.
 The result is not satisfying.
+Some times it is acurate but most of time the ratings are somhow overated or under-estimated or "just not your type".

 Through comments?